-Scotch Bonnet Peppers are extremely hot and particularly important in West African and Caribbean cuisine, where they are used in hot sauces and jerk chicken and many other ways.
+Scotch Bonnet Peppers are extremely hot and particularly important in West African and Caribbean cuisine, where they are used in hot sauces, jerk chicken, and many other dishes.
 Named for its shape, which looks like a tam o' shanter hat from Scotland.

-This variety was selected and grown for our catalog by Rasheed Hislop and Rosalba Lopez Ramirez at Black Zocalo in California.
+This variety was selected and grown for our 2021 and 2022 catalogs by Rasheed Hislop and Rosalba Lopez Ramirez at Black Zocalo in California.
 Rasheed's father is from Trinidad and this is an important pepper to their family foodways.
-Rasheed's grandmother Sylvia Foncette-Hislop, "Gran", taught him how to make pepper sauce in Cascade, Port of Spain, Trinidad among many other specialties over the years from childhood to adulthood.
-Rasheed's last name "Hislop" is also of Scottish origin as his great great grandfather was a Scottsman who traveled with his 3 brothers to the Caribbean in the 19th century as colonizers seeking their fortune.
-In this way recognizing the often complex histories/herstories that we in the Afro-Caribbean often overlook to simplify the stories (but lie in the process!).
+Rasheed's grandmother, Sylvia Foncette-Hislop, "Gran," taught him how to make pepper sauce in Cascade, Port of Spain, Trinidad among many other specialties over the years from childhood to adulthood.
+Rasheed's last name "Hislop" is also of Scottish origin as his great great grandfather was a Scotsman who traveled with his three brothers to the Caribbean in the 19th century as colonizers seeking their fortune.
+In this way, recognizing the often complex histories/herstories that we in the Afro-Caribbean often overlook to simplify the stories (but lie in the process!).

 100,000-350,000 Scoville Heat Units.

 Germination rate: 94% on 02/13/2023

 Start seeds indoors 8-10 weeks before the last frost and transplant into the garden well after the danger of frost.
 Keep seedlings moist but do not overwater.
 Transplants should be initially watered in well, and plants will be most productive with regular irrigation and full sun.
 These abundant, lanky plants may have to be staked.